OCA/stock-logistics-workflow/README.rst

 A scenario is exported as a set of files, containing :
     - Scenario_Name.scenario : Global description of the scenario (name, warehouses, steps, transitions, etc.)
-    - A .py file per step : The name of the file is the uuid of the step
+    - A .py file per step : The name of the file is the XML ID of the step

 Using a test file
 -----------------